exercism/cpp/SETUP.md

 Boost.DateTime and Boost.Regex, or you will need to download from source and build the library yourself.

-Unix users may be able to get pre-built packages with the following recipe:
+Linux users may be able to get pre-built packages with the following recipe:

 ```bash
 $ sudo add-apt-repository -y ppa:boost-latest/ppa
 $ sudo apt-get -qq -d update
 $ sudo apt-get -qq install libboost1.55-all-dev
 ```

+Note: These prepackaged Linux binaries are not compiled with gcc 4.8 and some libraries may have issues as a result.
+If you encounter any issues with these prepackaged libraries, try building from source.

 Windows users can download compiled binaries from [sourceforge](http://sourceforge.net/projects/boost/files/boost-binaries/1.55.0-build2/).